 The Conditions Matter

-The CLT tells you convergence happens; the Berry–Esseen theorem tells you how fast.
-Informally, the error between the true sampling distribution and the normal approximation shrinks like C · ρ/(σ3 · √n), where ρ is the third absolute moment E[|X − μ|3].
-Takeaway: symmetric, thin-tailed distributions converge quickly.
-Highly skewed or heavy-tailed distributions converge painfully slowly.
-The famous rule of thumb “n ≥ 30” assumes mild skew.
-For severely skewed data you may need n = 100 or more.
+The CLT establishes that convergence occurs; the Berry–Esseen theorem quantifies the rate.
+Informally, the error between the true sampling distribution and the normal approximation diminishes at a rate of C · ρ/(σ3 · √n), where ρ denotes the third absolute moment E[|X − μ|3].
+The implication is that symmetric, thin-tailed distributions converge rapidly, whereas highly skewed or heavy-tailed distributions converge slowly.
+The commonly cited rule of thumb “n ≥ 30” presupposes mild skew.
+For severely skewed data, n = 100 or more may be required.

-CLT vs. the Law of Large Numbers
+The CLT and the Law of Large Numbers

 | Aspect | Law of Large Numbers (LLN) | Central Limit Theorem (CLT) |